neuralarchcon/neuralarchcon.github.io/_datasets/questionnaires/Visual Awareness/s_vviq2.md

   - krystian.barzykowski@uj.edu.pl
   - kristian.sandberg@cfin.au.dk
   - Lenka.Jurkovicova@ceitec.muni.cz
-ratings: true
+ratings: false
 summary: A psychological self-report tool used to measure how clearly and vividly a person can imagine visual scenes in their mind.
+Participants visualize specific scenarios and rate the vividness of their mental images on a 5-point scale, with lower scores indicating more vivid imagery.
 participants: 298
 citation:
 doi: